iterative/dvc.org/content/docs/command-reference/exp/run.md

 - `-m <message>`, `--message <message>` - custom message to use when saving the experiment.
 If not provided, `dvc: commit experiment {hash}` will be used.

+- `-i`, `--interactive` - ask for confirmation before reproducing each stage.
+  The stage is only executed if the user types "y".

+- `-s`, `--single-item` - reproduce only a single stage by turning off the recursive search for changed dependencies.
+Multiple stages are executed (non-recursively) if multiple stage names are given as `targets`.

+- `-p`, `--pipeline` - reproduce the entire pipelines that the `targets` belong to.
+Use `dvc dag <target>` to show the parent pipeline of a target.

+- `-P`, `--all-pipelines` - reproduce all pipelines for all `dvc.yaml` files present in the DVC project.
+Specifying `targets` has no effects with this option, as all possible targets are already included.

+- `-R`, `--recursive` - looks for `dvc.yaml` files to reproduce in any directories given as `targets`, and in their subdirectories.
+If there are no directories among the targets, this option has no effect.

+- `--downstream` - only execute the stages after the given `targets` in their corresponding pipelines, including the target stages themselves.
+This option has no effect if `targets` are not provided.

+- `--force-downstream` - in cases like `... -> A (changed) -> B -> C` it will
+  reproduce `A` first and then `B`, even if `B` was previously executed with the same inputs from `A` (cached).
+To be precise, it reproduces all descendants of a changed stage or the stages following the changed stage, even if their direct dependencies did not change.

+  It can be useful when we have a common dependency among all stages, and want to specify it only once (for stage `A` here).
+For example, if we know that all stages (`A` and below) depend on `requirements.txt`, we can specify it in `A`, and omit it in `B` and `C`.

+  This is a way to force-execute stages without changes.
+This can also be useful for pipelines containing stages that produce non-deterministic (semi-random) outputs, where outputs can vary on each execution, meaning the cache cannot be trusted for such stages.

+- `--pull` - attempts to download the missing dependencies of stages that need to be run.
+Unless `--no-run-cache` is passed, it will also try to download the [run cache] and the outputs of stages that are already present in it.

+- `--allow-missing` - skip stages with no other changes than missing data.

+- `-k`, `--keep-going` - Continue executing, skipping stages having dependencies on the failed stage.
+The other dependencies of the targets will still be executed.

+- `--ignore-errors` - Ignore all errors when executing the stages.
+Unlike `--keep-going`, stages having dependencies on the failed stage will be executed.

 - `-h`, `--help` - prints the usage/help message, and exits.